kylegnally/MakeGitWinPretty/README.md

 You are to follow the below steps to practice using GIT.
 This will help prepare you for submitting all of your assignments for this class.

-1. Fork this project so that you have your own version.
+1. Use the link in the assignment repository to get your own version of the assignment

 2. Update .minttyrc with some sort of color changes. .minttyrc is a hidden file, so you may need to turn on hidden files for explorer, or use the -a flag from the terminal to see the file.
 I do not care what you change the colors to.
 Just change them so they are different.